“Grounded in God’s Love: Your Opportunity to Serve”

 Grades 1 – 4 will be meeting on the third floor in the classroom across from the craft room.
 Depending on the activity of the day, children may go to the Bean Room.

 Grades 5-7 will comprise the Middle High Youth Group (MHYG) and will also register online.
 The goal for MHYG is that of “Grounded in God’s Love: Your Opportunity to Serve” adapted in an appropriate format for the age group, derived from the Spark curriculum.
-We will meet in the Youth Room (on the 3rd floor) from 6:30 to 7:30, on the 2nd and 4th Monday of each month.
-(There will be an on-line calendar created each month to alert parents of the meetings.)
-The meetings will consist of prayer, dinner, lesson, activities (including songs, vidoes, and games), and closing.
+We will meet in the Bean Room, on the third floor, after Children’s Time, each Sunday morning, and follow the Church School Curriculum.
 More information will be forthcoming, meanwhile, if you have questions please email Marilyn Gibson, Church School Coordinator (or call 673-3231 xt 20).

 Registration should be completed on line: Registration Form.